-Research consensus panels (RCPs) and research summits are held four times per year to discuss critical research areas in IR and determine how the priority topic can be further developed.
+Research consensus panels (RCPs) and research summits are held up to four times per year to discuss critical research areas in IR and determine how the priority topic can be further developed.

 Research ideas are collected from membership, corporate partners and the SIR Clinical Specialty Councils as potential meeting topics.
 With the guidance of the SIR Foundation leadership, SIR and SIR Foundation division councilors choose a topic and a lead investigator with expertise in the selected topic.
 The lead investigator coordinates a panel of multidisciplinary subject matter experts.
 If the panel contains industry representatives, the meeting will be organized as a research summit.